AIA Connecticut Committees

 Architect Registration Examination Review

-5.0 ARE Candidates – The ARE Lecture Series is being revamped for the new exam format.
-We will schedule the lectures as soon as we have a comprehensive program.
+5.0 ARE Candidates – The Architect Registration Examination Review Series is being revamped for the new exam format.
+Please see the Calendar to register for individual dates, as they become available.

 AIA Connecticut Monthly Communique‘ – JUNE 2017 issue